Alejandra Martinez

 GRANTEE

-Alejandra Martinez joined The Texas Tribune in the fall of 2022 as an environmental reporter.
-She’s covered the impacts of petrochemical facilities on Black and brown communities, including investigating a chemical fire at an industrial facility.
-Additionally, she has explored topics related to climate change, such as the health effects of extreme heat and how long periods of drought affect water resources in Texas.
+Alejandra Martinez is a Fort Worth-based environmental reporter.
+She’s covered the impacts of petrochemical facilities on Black and brown communities, including investigating a chemical fire at an industrial complex and how Texas's air monitoring system has failed Latino communities.
+Her work on climate change includes exploring the health effects of extreme heat and how extended droughts affect water resources.

-Martinez was previously an accountability reporter at KERA, where she began as a Report for America corps member and then covered Dallas City Hall.
-Before that, she worked as an associate producer at WLRN, South Florida’s public radio station.
+Before joining The Texas Tribune in 2022, Martinez was an accountability reporter at KERA, where she began as a Report for America Corps Member and then covered Dallas City Hall.
+She has also worked as an associate producer at WLRN in South Florida.
+Martinez studied journalism at the University of Texas at Austin.